- 28 Jul 2023

 Configuring Custom Fields

-- must be a Custom Metadata Admin to create and modify custom fields configuration.
+A user must be a Custom Metadata Admin to create and edit custom fields.

 Custom Fields appear on the following Validatar Editions: